Black Steel Pans: A Case Study.

 Live fire.
 Seasoned stovetops.
 Plenty of butter.

-Our paid social focuses on describing our products in rich visual detail while leveraging earned media accolades, like our best-in-class awards from America’s Test Kitchen.
+Paid social assets double down on the product’s in-kitchen visual specificity and leverage earned media accolades, like our best-in-class awards from America’s Test Kitchen.